jianqiaozhu/jianqiaozhu.github.io/about.md

 ---

-Hi there, I'm a second-year PhD student of Psychology at the University of Warwick supervised by [Elliot Ludvig](http://elliot.ludvig.ca/Home.html).
+Hi there, I'm a second-year PhD student of Psychology at the University of Warwick supervised by [Dr. Elliot Ludvig](http://elliot.ludvig.ca/Home.html).
-Before, I was trained as behavioral economists in Nottingham and Warwick.
+Before, I was trained as a behavioral economist in Nottingham and Warwick.

 I've worked on Computational Modeling for a few years as part of my research with data collected from human to nonhuman subjects.